 CBD Is Legal Everywhere But THC Is Not

 The heated discussion regarding CBD vs. THC almost always involves confusion about the laws between legal and not legal states.
 As previously mentioned, however, CBD is legal in all 50 states.
 THC is gaining ground, but there are still many states that do not yet recognize cannabis, more specifically THC, as a legal substance.
 CBD oil harvested from cannabis sativa plants can have extremely small trace amounts of THC, typically below the 0.3% marker that is the legal level in most states, and with hemp, those levels are even lower.
 A primary concern for some caregivers is getting into some kind of blurred-line battle with the law if they do not live in a cannabis-legal jurisdiction.
 However, there really is no room for concern if patients use CBD oil from a reputable source.

 Chiropractic CBD concerns can also be associated with the stigma that revolves around cannabis in general.
-For example, a chiropractor may be hesitant to recommend CBD oil to a patient because they fear a devoted patient will automatically discredit them because CBD oil is obviously linked with cannabis.
-The primary key to overcoming the negative connotations is through patient education about CBD oil and specifically how it differs from THC.
+For example, a chiropractor may be hesitant to recommend CBD oil to a patient because they fear a devoted patient will automatically discredit them because CBD oil is linked with cannabis.
+The primary key to overcoming the negative connotations is through patient education about CBD oil, hemp products and specifically how it differs from THC.
 However, it is also helpful to:

 - Be open to discussion about CBD oil with patients